thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.3.7
+- fixed a bug where selecting “Custom” for the sleep timer sometimes still required tapping OK first
+- improved the reliability of automatically opening the number picker on future selections of “Custom”
+- updated sleep timer dialogs to use a consistent dark theme with branded app colors

 ### 0.3.6
 - selecting “Custom” in the sleep timer now jumps directly to the minute picker without needing an extra confirm tap